Lost Military Items

 The information on these pages is not controlled by Kentucky State Treasury or the Commonwealth of Kentucky.

 External links are identified with the following icon:

 News from the Treasurer

-Treasurer Hollenbach Meets with Boys and Girls State Treasurers
+Treasurer Hollenbach Hosts Boys and Girls State Treasurers

 Treasurer Hollenbach talked with the students, discussing what their goals are for their education and careers.
 After visiting his office, the two were taken for a behind-the-scenes look at what Kentucky State Treasury does and how it operates.
 The students had the opportunity to ask questions of each division.
 They learned how checks are printed and the volume of checks for which Kentucky Treasury is responsible.
 They visited the Deposit Room and discovered the technological updates that have taken place in just the past few years in making deposits more efficient and cost effective.
 And they spent time in the Kentucky vault learning about how Kentucky State Treasury comes into possession of unclaimed property and the great efforts that are made to return that property to the rightful owners.